cpp-for-yourself/lectures-and-homeworks/lectures/all_or_nothing.md

 If you live in a world where you use only C++ versions before 11 then you could stop here but in a modern world we are missing a big chunk from this topic.
 You might have already guessed what it is - **the move semantics**!

 <!-- Talking head -->
-Just as compiler generates default copy constructor and assignment operator it also generates default move constructor and assignment operator with the same consequences in our case.
+Just as compiler generates implicit copy constructor and assignment operator it also sometimes generates implicit move constructor and assignment operator although in slightly different circumstances - it only generates them if the user has defined no explicit destructor or copy constructor and assignment operator.
+But it still might cause problems to us so let's dig into this.

 <!-- Code voiceover
 - Add std::move to the old example 🆗